keijiro/ColorSuite/README.md

 ![Screenshot 1][Screen1]

-*ColorSuite* is a color correction plugin for Unity, which manages multiple color adjustment tasks in the single component.
+*ColorSuite* is a multifunctional color adjustment plugin for Unity, which manages multiple color adjustment tasks in the single component.
 These tasks are implemented in the single pass shader, and it automatically strips out unused functions from the shader to keep the best performance under any configurations.

 ![Screenshot 2][Screen2]